cognesy/instructor-php/README.md

 Instructor allows you to customize processing of $responseModel value also by looking at the interfaces the class or instance implements:

  - `CanProvideJsonSchema` - implement to be able to provide JSON Schema or the response model, overriding the default approach of Instructor, which is analyzing $responseModel value class information,
- - `CanDeserializeResponse` - implement to customize the way the response from LLM is deserialized from JSON into PHP object,
+ - `CanDeserializeSelf` - implement to customize the way the response from LLM is deserialized from JSON into PHP object,
- - `CanSelfValidate` - implement to customize the way the deserialized object is validated,
+ - `CanValidateSelf` - implement to customize the way the deserialized object is validated,
- - `CanTransformResponse` - implement to transform the validated object into target value received by the caller (e.g. unwrap simple type from a class to a scalar value).
+ - `CanTransformSelf` - implement to transform the validated object into target value received by the caller (e.g. unwrap simple type from a class to a scalar value).

-For a practical example of using those contracts to customize Instructor processing flow see: src/Extras/Scalars/.
-It contains an implementation of scalar value response support with a wrapper class implementing custom schema provider, deserialization, validation and transformation into requested value type.

 ## Additional Notes